 Another Paris classic, the Musée d’Orsay, has a treasure hunt trail for families, and entertaining visits designed especially for children.
 A tablet app, The Musée d'Orsay for Families, offers themed tours of the museum.
 Visitors with a touch screen tablet can explore the rich diversity of the collections from different angles.

 A visit to the Musée Grévin, with its waxworks of famous people, is fun for all the family.
 The discovery tour for children aged 7 to 12 shows how the wax figures on display are made, and includes lots of interesting historical details.

-The Musée national de la Marine also offers a special tour-and-workshop for children from 7 to 12 years of age.
+The Musée national de la Marine (Under renovation - Reopening planned in 2022) also offers a special tour-and-workshop for children from 7 to 12 years of age.
 Meanwhile, adults can browse the wonderful collection of scale models of historic boats.